testillano/h2agent/docs/api/README.md

   As the transformation steps modify this data container, its value as a source is likewise updated.

 - response.body.`/<node1>/../<nodeN>`: response body node `json` path.
 This source path **admits variables substitution**.
 The use of provisioned response as template reference is rare but could ease the build of `json` structures for further transformations.
+Consider using vaults with `json` values (`vault.<key>`) as a cleaner alternative for shared templates, since they decouple the template data from the response being built.

   As the transformation steps modify this data container, its value as a source is likewise updated.